cknips/b3form/README.md

 This renders the same HTML as above.
 Equivalent to radio buttons, `select_option` and `select_options` can be used together in one block in any combination.

+To give the blank a select option a name you can call `blank_select_option` and pass a string (which is used as name) or pass a string to the `:include_blank` option of `select_options` as you would do with the standard rails form builder and the `select` helper.

 The select option helpers don't render anything by themself so they can also be called with a starting minus sign in Haml or without the equal sign in ERB.